andrewjbashford/GalvanizeCapstone/README.md

 - Pitchfork has become more consistent in the Abstract

 # Pitchfork Review Recommendation System:

+Since my initial question had a pretty straightforward answer, I wanted to take things a step further to leverage Pitchfork's writing to make Pitchfork an even better tool for discovering music.
+So, I built a Pitchfork Review Recommendation System.

+First, I needed to get more data.
+I used

 <img src="powerpoint%20images/data_overview.png" alt="Pitchfork and Spotify Data">